pnezis/fancy_fences/README.md

 will apply the following processors:

-- Each `elixir` code block will be post-processed using the `FancyFences.Processors.format_code/1` which will format the inline code.
+- Each `format` code block will be post-processed using the `FancyFences.Processors.format_code/1` which will format the inline code.
 - Each `inspect` code block will be post-processed using the `FancyFences.Processors.inspect_code/2` which will replace the existing code block with two blocks: